Shurayukii/Simplicity/README.md

 * **Step 2:** Paste the below code in your terminal:

-* **Step 3:** Move the "theme.scss" In the folder with your name back into the folder "themes"
+* **Step 3:** Move the "theme.scss" In the folder with your name back so that it's still inside "Simplicity" folder but not inside where you find it.

 (for first time downloaders remove the && rd /s /q "Simplicity" from the command line otherwise it doesn't work)